 Once electric utilities have a good understanding of their network assets, it is then possible to develop a strategy to capture and visualize near real-time data and use it to improve safety and customer service.
 This need not be a huge, one-off digital transformation project.
 Incremental changes such as introducing mobile field technology for more efficient data capture will help to create an ever more accurate view of our increasingly complex network infrastructures.

-Reimagine the role the geospatial technology
+Reimagine the role of geospatial technology

 As the world changes, it is time to reimagine the role the geospatial technology plays in managing mesh distribution networks.
 Modern mobile geospatial solutions are replacing traditional centralized GIS to create a more agile and distributed technology strategy that reflects – and maximizes the benefits of – the changing network ecosystem.